minteressa/minteressa.github.io/about.md

 ### Avoid the noise...

-Each second, Twitter publishes around 7k tweets [(Link to come)](#).
+Each second, Twitter publishes around [7k tweets](http://www.internetlivestats.com/twitter-statistics/).
 It's not possible for a single person to follow all this amount of conversation, and even a 100-fold amount of tweets would require full atention along all the day, leaving no time for processing all the information received.

 Moreover, those tweets may include a lot of noise for any individual, no matter whether this noise is caused by fake information, spam, automated bots or a combination of them.
 But it can also be possible that the published tweet, even if it's reasonably trustable, may not be relevant for our informational needs.